kaskogsholm/cradar5/README.md

 First install meson: https://mesonbuild.com/Getting-meson.html

-The meson build system uses out-of-tree builds so run these commands from the root directory compile the project.
+Then run these commands from the root directory compile the project.

 ```
 meson setup build && cd build